amandev2003/Agentic_RAG_Chatbot/README.md

   "trace_id": "rag-457",
   "payload": {
     "top_chunks": ["..."],
-    "query": "What KPIs were tracked in Q1?"
+    "query": "What is the use of agriculture?"
   }
 }
 ```